-Sears shares soar on Amazon tie-up; CEO says on 'right path'
+Sears shares soar on Amazon tie-up; CEO says still not over 'hump'

-HOFFMAN ESTATES, ILL.
-(Reuters) - Sears Holdings Corp shares jumped about 17 percent on Wednesday after the company announced a tire service partnership with Amazon.com, part of Chief Executive Officer Edward Lampert’s strategy to make the troubled retailer profitable again.
+HOFFMAN ESTATES, Ill.
+(Reuters) - Sears Holdings Corp shares jumped 16 percent on Wednesday after the company announced a tire service partnership with Amazon.com, part of Chief Executive Officer Edward Lampert’s strategy to make the troubled retailer profitable again.

 Under the deal, Sears will install tires sold by Amazon at its U.S. auto centers.
 Lampert, who announced the deal at Sears’ annual shareholders meeting, said he was trying to reach a new customer base through Amazon.

-Sears has seen years of declining sales as competition intensifies from the likes of Walmart Inc , Amazon and other e-commerce platforms.
+Sears has seen years of declining sales as competition intensifies from the likes of Walmart Inc, Amazon and other e-commerce platforms.

 Lampert has closed unprofitable stores, sold assets, cut costs and tried to forge partnerships for Sears products and boost membership of its Shop Your Way rewards program.
 The recovery has yet to arrive.